Safe Towing Tips and Tricks for Pickup Trucks

 Make sure your vehicle and trailer have enough air in the tires before leaving.
-Underinflated vehicle tires become resistant to rolling, causing balance issues and safety concerns.
+Underinflated vehicle tires can cause serious safety concerns.

 5. Adjust the Mirrors

-While towing a trailer, you may get a lot of blind spots.
+While towing a trailer, you will likely have several blind spots to be aware of.
 Use the side and rear mirror to avoid potential collisions due to those blind spots.
 If you’re lucky to have a new SUV or pickup truck like the 2022 GMC Sierra 1500 with features like a Blind-Spot Monitoring System or rear-view mirror camera, use them to monitor the sides, front and rear of the road for maximum safety.